mlhartme/pommes/README.md

         echo "function pg { pommes goto \"\$@\" && . ~/.pommes.goto }" >> ~/profile

-* test it by running `pommes`, you should get a usage message listing available commands
+* test it by running `pommes`, you should get a usage message
-* inspect the configuration file at `~/.pommes.properties` and adjust it to your needs.
+* create a default configuration with `pommes find`.
+Inspect the configuration file at `~/.pommes.properties` and adjust it to your needs.

 Current Limitations
 * doesn't care about git branches